PySimpleGUI/PySimpleGUI/readme.md

         form.CloseNonBlockingForm()

 What we have here is the same sequence of function calls as in the description.
 Get a form, add rows to it, show the form, and then refresh it every now and then.

 The new thing in this example is the call use of the Update method for the Text Element.
 The first thing we do inside the loop is "update" the text element that we made earlier.
 This changes the value of the text field on the form.
-The new value will be displayed when `form.ReadNonBlocking()` is called.
+The new value will be displayed when `form.ReadNonBlocking()` is called.  if you want to have the form reflect your changes immediately, call `form.Refresh()`.

 Note the `else` statement on the for loop.
 This is needed because we're about to exit the loop while the form is still open.
 The user has not closed the form using the X nor a button so it's up to the caller to close the form using `CloseNonBlockingForm`.

-That's it... this example follows the async design pattern well.

 ## Keyboard & Mouse Capture
 Beginning in version 2.10 you can capture keyboard key presses and mouse scroll-wheel events.
 Keyboard keys can be used, for example, to detect the page-up and page-down keys for a PDF viewer.
-To use this feature, there's a boolean setting in the FlexForm call return_keyboard_events that is set to True in order to get keys returned along with buttons.
+To use this feature, there's a boolean setting in the FlexForm call `return_keyboard_events` that is set to True in order to get keys returned along with buttons.

 Keys and scroll-wheel events are returned in exactly the same way as buttons.